OpenInternet/saferjourno/content/chapters/chapter-6.en.md

 - Then give them a brief overview of what encryption means when it comes to communications.
 You can find resources to help you with this in our resource guide.
 Talk about:

   - Encrypted in transit but not on the server (TLS)
-  - End-to-end encryption
   - End-to-end encryption by default
+  - End-to-end encryption needs to be enabled manually, is not on by default
   - Any security issues arising from these

 - Teach that choosing what service to use can also depend on who owns the service, where it is based, where the servers are based, how they store data, and how safe the data they share with that service is.
 More guidance on this can be found in the beginning of this chapter.
 It can be helpful to discuss:
   - The importance of researching the service to answer the above questions
   - Does the service use end-to-end encryption
-  - Whether the company passess information to governments and how to check that using transparency reports plus internet searches for news on collaborations between governments and companies
+  - Whether the company passes information to governments and how to check that using transparency reports plus internet searches for news on collaborations between governments and companies
-  - Whether any human right’s defenders or journalists have had their communications obtained by others and how that has happened.
-  - What metadata is and how it can put them at risk
+  - What metadata is and how it can put journalists at risk

 ❸ **Step three**

 - Now turn the journalist’s attention back to the tools they posted up on the board.
-Put them into groups and assign them a communication tool to research, for example mobile phone number or Signal.
+Put them into groups and assign them a communication tool to research, for example iMessage or Signal.
 - The journalists research the tool using the questions they learned about in step two.
 Ask them to present their findings to the class.
 - Look at the rest of the tools on the board and walk the journalists through the pros and cons of each one and identify the risk with each one.
-It can be helpful to have some examples of how communications have been obtained.
-For example, a case of a government subpoena, information obtained directly from the device etc.
+It can be helpful to have some examples of how adversaries obtained the communications of those who used those tools, if such information is available.
+Did they subpoena the company?
+Directly obtain the information during a device search?

 ❹ **Step four**